mossk92/CrowdMentor/README.md

         - allows anyone logged in to create a new project, which includes title, description, goal hours, image url, category and location
         - allows deletion of projects
         - allows editing of projects
+    ● Create Pledge:
+        - allows anyone logged in to create a pledge on a project - which included amount and comment

                     Existing:
-                        ● Create Project
-                            - Authorised User can change details
-                            - Authorised User can delete profile
-                            - Sum of all pledges
                         ● Create Pledge
                             - Limited only to users
-                        ● Admin Page
-                            - Able to access Users
-                            - Able to access Projects
-                            - Able to access Pledges

                     Still to come:
-                        ● Search functionality
-                            - By active projects
-                            - By category
-                            - By description
-                            - By location
-                        ● Way for pledgers to connect to project owners and vice versa
-                            - I.E direct message
-                        ● Responsive design for web and mobile ● Optionality for Pledgers to organise masterclasses by sending request to a group of project owners with similar categories
+                        ● Optionality for Pledgers to organise masterclasses by sending request to a group of project owners with similar categories
                         ● Setting goal to either time (hr) which is the default but also give option for date where a pledge has to commit all (e.g commit to assisting to meet that goal)

-###### Known Bugs
+##### Known Bugs / Features to Come
-    ● Project Pages:
-        Issue1: Delete function is not working - any user can delete a project
+    ● Issue 1: Project Delete function not working (any user can delete project) ● Issue 2: Editing projects links back to home page instead of back to project ● Issue 3: Pledge page doesn't refresh on return to project (want the new pledge to show) ● Issue 4: Pledges permitted for users regardless of project ownership (you can pledge to own project) ● Issue 5: Responsiveness - needs to improve for mobile designs ● Issue 6: Profile page doesn't include any information

-        Issue2: Barometer to show status of pledges (tracking to goal)
+    ● Feature 1: Barometer on project pages to show status of pledges (tracking to goal)
-        Issue3: Editing projects links back to home page instead of back to project ● About Page:
-        Issue1: high level information only - want to add mroe to intice users to the app
+    ● Feature 2: better 'About' page - improve information to intice users to the app ● Feature 3: improve CSS on 'About' page
-        Issue2: Very generic with minimal styling - want to improve the CSS ● Pledge Page:
-        Issue1: doesn't refresh on the return to project - want the new pledge to show ● Responsiveness:
-        Issue1: No media queries, only responsive CSS terms used ● Profile Page:
-        Issue1: Page only - needs to include information about the user
-        Issue2: Authorised users should be able to delete their profile
-        Issue3: Authorised users should be able to edit their profile ● CreateAccout Page:
-        Issue1: Categories and Location have no validation - want drop down lists
+    ● Feature 4: use drop down selection lists for categories and location ● Feature 5: Search by user function
+    ● Feature 6: Search by project function (active, category, location, title) ● Feature 7: Allow project owners and pledgers to connect (i.e direct messages) ● Feature 8: MasterClasses - allow pledgers to organises group classes ● Feature 9: Authroised users should be able to delete their user profile ● Feature 10: Authroised users should be able to edit their user profile

-####### Screenshots
+###### Screenshots
     ● Home Page:
     ● Create Account Page:
     ● LogIn Page: